jorgedrp/TEG-GATEWAY-2/README.md

 Central gateway and orchestrator server for an open, low-cost **Wireless Sensor Network for Structural Health Monitoring (WSN-SHM)**.

 This system runs on a **Raspberry Pi 3 Model B / 4B** equipped with a Semtech SX1278 LoRa transceiver.
-It manages a distributed cluster of custom smart sensor nodes, provides sub-millisecond network clock synchronization, streams high-frequency inertial and environmental telemetry into **InfluxDB v2**, persists network state and measurement catalogues in **SQLite (WAL)**, and serves a modern reactive dashboard (**React + Vite + Tailwind CSS + Chart.js**) with an advanced **Digital Signal Processing (DSP)** engine (FFT with Hann/ACF windowing and 2-State Kalman Filter 6-DoF sensor fusion for structural tilt estimation).
+It manages a distributed cluster of custom smart sensor nodes, provides sub-millisecond network clock synchronization, streams high-frequency inertial and environmental telemetry into **InfluxDB v2**, persists network state and measurement catalogues in **SQLite (WAL)**, and serves a modern reactive dashboard (**React + Vite + Tailwind CSS + uPlot**) with an advanced **Digital Signal Processing (DSP)** engine (FFT with Hann/ACF windowing and 2-State Kalman Filter 6-DoF sensor fusion for structural tilt estimation).

 > 🔗 **Companion Repository (Sensor Nodes):**
 > Firmware and hardware design for the ESP32-S3 smart sensor nodes can be found at **[TEG-NODE](https://github.com/jorgedrp/TEG-NODE)**.